astropy/astropy/docs/utils/index.rst

 This functionality is not astronomy-specific, but is intended primarily for use by Astropy developers.
-It is all safe for users to use, but the functions and classes are typically more complicated or specific to a particuly need of Astropy.
+It is all safe for users to use, but the functions and classes are typically more complicated or specific to a particular need of Astropy.

 Because of the mostly standalone and grab-bag nature of these utilities, they